LabShare/polus-plugins-ml/UMAP/README.rst

 5- ``randomInitializing``: If set to true, the positions of data in the lower dimension space are initialized randomly;
                            and if set to false, the positions are defined by solving Laplacian matrix using Armadillo library.
 6- ``outputPath``: The full path to the directory in which the output files will be saved.
-7- ``nEpochs``: The total number of training epochs over the pairs of data points during SGD solution.
+7- ``n_epochs``: The total number of training epochs over the pairs of data points during SGD solution.
 8- ``min_dist``: defines how tight the points are from each other in Low-D space.
 The default value should be 0.001.
 9- ``distanceMetric``: is the metric to compute the distance between the points in high-D space.
 The default value should be euclidean.
 10- ``distanceV1``: is the first optional variable needed for computing distance in some metrics.